muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 ```

 An `<Any>` represents a generic value literal that is allowed to be of any
-type at all, except where specifically noted otherwise.
+possrep at all, except where specifically noted otherwise.

 An `<opaque>` is an `<Any>` that explicitly has no child `<Any>` nodes; in
 conventional terms, one is typically for selecting scalar values, though